-1. You will need an active Azure Storage account to serve as the file system of your cloud-based application.
-You can create or view the account in the management portal by going to Hosted Services, Storage Accounts & CDN -> Storage Accounts.
-Here, select the account that you wish to use and its properties will be displayed on the right.
+1. You will need an active Azure Blob Storage account to serve as the file system of your cloud-based application.
+To create a new storage account, select Storage in the management portal, then click New and continue according to the instructions in the portal.